CadQuery/cq-cli/README.md

 * --outfile OUTFILE File to write the converted CadQuery output to.
 Prints to stdout if not specified.
 * --errfile ERRFILE File to write any errors to.
 Prints to stderr if not specified.
 * --params PARAMS A colon and semicolon delimited string (no spaces) of key/value pairs representing variables and their values in the CadQuery script. i.e. var1:10.0;var2:4.0;
+* --outputopts OPTS A colon and semicolon delimited string (no spaces) of key/value pairs representing options to pass to the selected codec.  i.e. width:100;height:200;
 * --validate VALIDATE Setting to true forces the CLI to only parse and validate the script and not produce converted output.

 ## Examples